flows-network/robo-lawyer/README.md

-# Robo Lawyer for your slack channel, powered by ChatFPT
+# Robo Lawyer for your slack channel, powered by ChatGPT

 [Deploy this function on flows.network](#deploy-chatgpt-slack-bot-on-your-slack-channel), and you will get a Slack bot that uses ChatGPT to respond to **every legal question** in your Slack workspace automatically.